-19.0 SUMMARY OF COMMENTS RECEIVED DURING PUBLIC CONSULTATION ON THE DRAFT UPDATED SOURCE PROTECTION PLAN
+20.0 SUMMARY OF COMMENTS RECEIVED DURING PUBLIC CONSULTATION ON THE DRAFT UPDATED SOURCE PROTECTION PLAN

 In accordance with O. Reg.
-287/07 made under the Ontario Clean Water Act, 2006, the Grand River Conservation Authority on behalf of the Lake Erie Source Protection Committee posted the draft updated Source Protection Plan for a 30-day public consultation period between June 21 and July 20, 2021.
-Public consultation comments and how they were addressed are presented in the table below.
-Neither comment address the amendments proposed in the source protection plan.
+287/07 made under the Ontario Clean Water Act, 2006, the Grand River Conservation Authority on behalf of the Lake Erie Source Protection Committee posted the draft updated Source Protection Plan for a 35-day public consultation period between January 25 and February 28, 2023.
+No public consultation comments were received during this period.